mariocpinto/0008_MOOC_Getting_Started_with_Python/Course_Notes.md

 * Definite loops with ```for``` and ```in```.
 * Loop examples: finding max value, counting, summing, averaging, filtering, searching.
 * The ```None```, ```is``` and ```is not``` keywords.

+#### Concluding Remarks

+This is a well-taught introductory course.
+The course instructor, Dr. Chuck is a very engaging teacher.
+I thoroughly enjoyed taking this course.If you have a background in programming in another language, it should be possible to go through this course pretty quickly.